10 Ways To Get Your Offer Accepted In A Seller's Market

-You’re finally ready to take the plunge and put in an offer on your dream house.
-You found something that is perfect for you and your family’s needs and you’re willing to pay the asking price.
+You’re finally ready to take the plunge and make an offer on your dream house.
+You found something that is perfect for you and your family’s needs, and you’ve determined how much to offer on the house: the seller’s asking price.
 It’s a sure thing, right?
 Not so fast.

-A seller’s market means that there are more buyers than there are homes available for sale.
-It may mean that your full-price offer just isn’t going to cut it.
+A seller’s market means that there are more buyers than there are homes available for sale, and it may be more difficult to get your offer accepted.
+It may mean that your full-price offer just isn’t going to cut it, or that you’ll have to beat a contingent offer from another buyer.
 So, what can you do to get that perfect house you’ve searched for high and low?
 These tips might push your offer to the front of the line.

 Make Your Offer As Clean As Possible